hemantkshirsagar8/persy_intern_2019/README.md

 ## Problem Statement 1:
 ### Natural Language Processing for Named Entity Recognition (NLP for NER):
-Idetitifying recognising named entity from raw sentence or text is complex NLP task in machine learning and text engineering.
-It requires cleaning, data pre-processing, feature engineering, CNN and Kmeans for structing unstructured raw data.
+Idetitifying and recognising named entity from raw sentence or text is a complex NLP task in machine learning and text engineering.
+It requires cleaning, data pre-processing, feature engineering, CNN and Kmeans for structing unstructured raw data and many other complex task.

 Identify and predict entities like ORG[Organisation names], LOC[Locations], PER[Person name] and IFSC code[Optional] from given raw data.
-Most of the companies are working on similar task for text engineering and NER for complex use cases.
-This will give you hands-on experience on NLP and text engineering:
+Most of the companies are working on similar task for text engineering and NER for such complex use cases.
+This will gives you hands-on experience on NLP and text engineering:

 Techinolgies: